AdHoc-Protocol/AdHoc-protocol/README.md

 ## Channels

-To join host's ports, **AdHoc protocol** use channels entities.
+The **AdHoc protocol** uses channels to connect the ports of hosts.
-Channels declare by means of `interface` C# construction, and like hosts, are located directly inside the project scope.
+Channels are declared using a C# `interface` and, like hosts, are located directly within the project scope.
-Channel's `interface` "extends" `org.unirail.Meta.Communication_Channel_Of`  interface and its params list  enumerates two joined ports.
+The channel's `interface` "extends" the `org.unirail.Meta.Communication_Channel_Of`  interface and its parameter list soecifies the two ports being connected.
+For example:
 ```csharp
         interface TrialCommunicationChannel : Communication_Channel_Of<Server.SendToTrialClient, TrialClient.ToServer> { }
         interface CommunicationChannel : Communication_Channel_Of<Server.SendToClient, FullFeaturedClient.ToServer> { }